Doing Christmas Together

 “Quick, where shall we lay him? . . .”

 And so you know the rest of the story.
-I was there briefly (in my mind) when it was the pre-historic event that it was.
+We were there briefly (in my mind) when it was the historic event that it was . . .
 The Bible says only that “Mary stored all these precious memories in her heart.”
 (Luke 2:19)

 “For a child is born to us, a son is given to us; dominion will rest on his shoulders, and he will be given the name Pele-Yo’etz El Gibbor Avi-’Ad Sar-Shalom [Wonder of a Counselor, Mighty God, Father of Eternity, Prince of Peace],” (Isaiah – Yesha’yahu 9:5 CJB)

-Christmassing today with our family and friends, or even being totally alone with yourself and our Savior, take these thoughts with you.
-My imagination is an extension of my heart which is filled up with many wonderful thoughts.
+Christmassing today with our family and friends, or even being totally alone with yourself and our Deliverer, take these thoughts with you.
+Our imagination is an extension of our heart which is filled up with many wonderful thoughts.
 My thoughts are warm towards doing this toast with you right now,

 And I think you need a hug.
 So watch this: